parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

                  --driver-memory 4g --executor-memory 4g
 ```

 Note that any argument passed to the container will be directed to spark-submit.
-In the given command, to ensure that Spark has enough memory allocated to be able to execute the benchmark in-memory, --driver-memory and --executor-memory arguments are passed to spark-submit.
+In the given command, to ensure that Spark has enough memory allocated to be able to execute the benchmark in memory, --driver-memory and --executor-memory arguments are passed to spark-submit.
 Adjust the spark-submit arguments based on the chosen algorithm and your system and container's configurations.

 The environment variable `WORKLOAD_NAME` sets the graph algorithm that the container executes.
-Use `pr`, `cc`, and `tc` for page rank, connected components, and triangle count, respectively.
-Page rank is selected by default if no process
+Use `pr`, `cc`, and `tc` for page rank, connected components, and triangle count.
+Page rank is selected by default if not set.

 All these analytics require huge memory to finish when more cores are involved.
-As ar reference, running `tc` with single CPU core requires both 8GB driver-memory and executor-memory.
+As a reference, running `tc` with a single CPU core requires 8GB `driver-memory` and `executor-memory`.
 If you allocate more cores, more memory is necessary.
-You will see the `OutOfMemoryError` exception if you do not allocate enough memory.
+You will see the `OutOfMemoryError` exception if you do not give enough memory.
+We recommend giving more than 16GB of memory for each core to avoid GC activities, which should be considered if you are profiling the program and analyzing its behavior.

 ### Multi-node deployment

-This section explains how to run the benchmark using multiple Spark
-workers (each running in a Docker container) that can be spread across
-multiple nodes in a cluster.
-For more information on running Spark
+This section explains how to run the benchmark using multiple Spark workers (each running in a Docker container) that can be spread across multiple nodes in a cluster.
-with Docker look at [cloudsuite/spark:3.3.2][spark-dhrepo].

 First, create a dataset image on every physical node where Spark